Get free deal with every meal

 No charges on booking cancellation

-What use to be the popular 'Mela' restaurant on the corner of Worli has now become China Bistro.
+What used to be the popular 'Mela' restaurant on the corner of Worli has now become China Bistro.
 Step inside and you feel like you are walking through a corridor to get to the main restaurant.
 Rather oddly shaped but plenty of space and you realize how big it is inside.
-There isn't anything cafe or bistro like with this space.
-Generic decor that adorns most Chinese restaurants with a statue of what is presumably a terracotta warrior at the entrance and little Oriental painting and knick knacks all over.
+There is not anything cafe or bistro-like with this space.
+Generic decor that adorns most Chinese restaurants with a statue of what is presumably a terracotta warrior at the entrance and little Oriental painting and knick-knacks all over.
 The food has its hits and misses but the emphasis here is on their pricing.
 It is value for money decent Indo-Chinese fare and pleasant service that leaves you satisfied at the end of a meal.

 When is Chinese food ever a bad idea?
 This delightful aromatic cuisine has made a fan out us with its mind-blowing flavours and comforting soy-enhanced gravies.
 The cuisine infiltrated the country a century ago and since then we have displayed our love for the fare through several Chinese serving restaurants opening to cater to our Chinese whims.
 Mumbai dig its share of noodles and stir-fries, hence the smorgasbord of Chinese restaurants dotted all over the city.
 If you truly want to sample some decent Indo-Chinese fare then give ‘China Bistro’ a shot.
 This is one of the popular eateries with families and gourmets, who drop in for their noodle-fix religiously.
 The restaurant resides on the ground floor of Infinity Shopping Complex in Vasant Vihar, Thane West.
 Next time you crave for chilli chicken, you know where to head.